qqweea/test-photo-dashboard/README.md

 ## Assumptions

+This project assumes that tablet screen size is 768px and up according to Bootstrap breakpoints.

-No major assumptions have been made during development of this project.
+No other major assumptions have been made during development of this project.

 ## References